JanetRossini/JanetRossini.github.io/_posts/2024-05-28-materials.md

 NS: yes under that
 NS: there is a texture display window
-NS: and you need the texture to apear int hat
+NS: and you need the texture to appear int hat
 NS: you see 3 lines
-NS: inthe top row of the window
+NS: in the top row of the window
 NS: has a option for uploading a texture

 JR: The one that says View New Open?

 NS: yes
-NS: Inage open
+NS: Image open
 NS: next to it

 JR: in the lower left panel?

 JR: not the directory one?

-NS: Ok there is an other way
+NS: OK there is an other way
 NS: much easier
 NS: use the directory folder
 NS: to find you texture